 Skills

 Your skills section is towards the bottom of your profile.
-Some of my clients added on their 5 skills a while ago to complete their All Star Status, but haven’t revisited it.
 There are a couple reasons why having the skills section filled out entirely is important.
 First, especially if you are actively looking for a new job, LinkedIn tries to suggest open jobs to you that match your profile and skills.
 So if you have a bare profile/only a few skills listed, it won’t be able to provide the most relevant suggestions.
 Second, when recruiters search for candidates on LinkedIn, they search for skills!
 One of my clients recently had the skills talent acquisition and performance management on her resume, but hadn’t added them yet to the skills section on her profile.
 Take an audit of your skills section often and add in anything new as you learn and gain new skills!
+Remember, LinkedIn is a search engine.

 Fun Extras

-Now your profile is optimized and you’re ready ready to connect, post and engage intentionally!
+Now your profile is optimized and you’re ready to connect, post and engage intentionally!
+You’re ready to use your profile to attract opportunities to yourself.
 Check out my blog post here for a sneak peak on this framework and getting started.
 I hope this was helpful!
-Contact me for coaching services if you want to dive in more to your specific situation! (:
+Contact me for coaching services if you want to dive in more to your specific situation or need help creating or updating your profile.
+We can do it together! (: